 The patient has the right to freely voice grievances and recommend changes in care or services without fear of reprisal or unreasonable interruption of services.
 Service, equipment and billing complaints will be communicated to management and upper management.

-All complaints will be handled in a professional manner.
-All logged complaints will be investigated, acted upon, and responded to in writing or by telephone by a manager within a reasonable amount of time after the receipt of the complaint.
-If there is no satisfactory resolution of the complaint, the next level of management will be notified progressively and up to the president or owner of the company.
+All concerns will be handled in a professional manner.
+All logged concerns will be investigated, acted upon, and responded to in writing or by telephone by a manager within a reasonable amount of time after the receipt of the concern.
+If there is no satisfactory resolution of the concern, the next level of management will be notified progressively and up to the president or owner of the company.